 We sell directly to customers or through indirect sales channels.
-Our indirect sales channel consists of global and regional networks of value-added resellers ("VARs") and carriers, as well as a partner network consisting of master agents and the subagent community, independent software vendors ("ISVs"), system integrators, and service providers selling 8x8 solutions to small, mid-market, and enterprise businesses.
+Our indirect sales channel consists of partners with multiple operating models, including global and regional networks of value-added resellers and carriers, as well as a partner network consisting of master agents and the sub-agent community, independent software vendors, system integrators, and service providers selling 8x8 solutions to small, mid-market, and enterprise businesses.
 Our Elevate channel program supports multiple routes to market for partners, including both resale (wholesale) and agency models, and also offers 8x8 sales and technical certifications.
+In addition to direct and indirect sales motions, we jointly go-to-market with some of our technology partner ecosystem partners through a 3-tiered program based on the degree of platform integration.